THE B-SAFE PROGRAM

 Simply put, the B-SAFE program is a workshop designed to educate both parents and children on the dangers from predators in today’s high tech world.
-With 400,000 to 700,000 children reported missing annually in the United States, 300,000+ abductions including over 50,000 abductions by non-family members, all families need to be aware of the risks kids face and how to effectively avoid them.
+With almost one million children reported missing annually in the United States, 300,000+ abductions including over 50,000 abductions by non-family members, all families need to be aware of the risks kids face and how to effectively avoid them.
 The Department of Justice reports that of all “failed” abduction attempts, 86% fail because the child had been educated on how to recognize the danger and, on her/his own, been able to escape or remove themselves from that danger.
 The program is available in age appropriate modules, ages 3 - 9 & 10 - 17.

-WHAT DOES MODULE 1 FOR AGES 3 TO 9 INCLUDE?
+WHAT DOES PART 1 INCLUDE?

-WHAT DOES MODULE 2 FOR AGES 10 TO ADULT INCLUDE?
+WHAT DOES PART 2 INCLUDE?

 Part 2 of the B-SAFE workshop is focused on how technology has become a weapon used against children of all ages and how kids of every age must be made aware of these risks and how to deal with them.
 By technology we are talking about the cell phones, tablets and home computers.
 70% or more of sex trafficking victims first contact with the trafficker are made online.
 We examine all of the techniques that predators use to lure a child into their grasp.
 It’s pretty scary stuff but since the average age of children kidnapped into sex trafficking victims is about 12 years old and heading lower, a complete review of this topic is critical.
-We outline a family plan for safe use of the Internet, posting rules, opening of emails received, photos, privacy settings, and rule #1 – NEVER arrange to meet anyone you’ve met on the Internet without your parent’s knowledge and approval.